sorenjmadsen/SCU-Coursework/README.md

 Instructed by Dr. Salem Al-Agtash, COEN 146 is a course on the fundamentals of computer networking.
 The classes covers theoretical topics on packet transmission is done.
 The labs pertain to rudimentary network programming in C.

 ### Fundamentals of the Internet of Things
 Instructed by Dr. Benham Dezfouli as a special elective course, we covered current topics in IoT.
 Covering everything from models of IoT systems to the specifics of communication protocols, such as Bluetooth, 802.11, and LoRa, to access control, internet protocols (IPv4, IPv6, 6LoWPAN), and application protocols such as HTTP, MQTT, and CoAP.
-In doing so, we completed labs through the programming of Raspberry Pi's in Python and Cypress boards using WICED Studio and C programming.
+In doing so, we completed labs through the programming of Raspberry Pi's in Python and RTOS-based Cypress boards using WICED Studio and C programming.

 ### Introduction to Computer Security
 Instructed by Dr. Yuhong Liu, COEN 150 is a course that overviews the fundamental concepts of computer security from physical aspects to common types of attacks.